adonoho/DDGPreferences/Readme.md

 The `DDGPreferences` project now supports syncing preferences through iCloud via the `NSUbiquitousKeyValueStore`.
-You can synchronize a subset all of your preferences to iCloud.
+You can synchronize a subset of your preferences to iCloud.

 ## The API